Florian-Wilhelm/Raspberry-Pi/README.md

 ## Projects

-note: in no particular order
+Note: in no particular order

 ### Raspberry Pi